cirofabianbermudez/01_simple_adder_uvm/README.md

 This is the bare minimum structure for the UVM testbench, from here the idea is to add the remaining pieces like environment, driver, monitor, transaction and more.
 The `run_phase` task in `top_test.sv` is temporal, it is only used display something in the console and check everything is working fine.
+From here you can run `make` and see the message.

+The next step is to create the transaction the transaction
+1. Create a `adder_trans.sv` in the `adder_uvc` directory
+2. Create the sequence